 Inboxer vs Gmail (alone)

 Gmail is the storage and delivery layer.
-Inboxer is what happens on top of it - auto-triage, drafts, meeting briefs, and a task queue.
+Inboxer is what happens on top of it - auto-triage, drafts, and a task queue.
 You keep Gmail; Inboxer adds the chief-of-staff layer.

 | Inboxer | Gmail (alone) | |